 Alcatel-Lucent offers global product takeback, remanufacturing and recycling services for any type of telecom products regardless of vendor.
 Members of our global network of approved recycling vendors collect and recycle products that have reached their end of life.
 Customers are provided with an online request form to arrange equipment pick-up.
 Where possible, we participate in public recovery systems.

-We also avoided producing more than 10,335 metric tons of CO2e by remanufacturing new equipment and components.
-Approved recycling partners recycled 6,743 metric tons.
-Of this, 97% was recycled or resold, 1.3% was treated by incineration and 1.7% was disposed of via secure landfill.
-In 2013, nine new product families were added to our remanufacturing and resale operations.
-The overall number of Alcatel-Lucent product families under the current remanufacturing/resale process has grown from 45 in 2008 to 95 in 2013.
+We also avoided producing more than 6,280 metric tons of CO2e by remanufacturing new equipment and components.
+Approved recycling partners recycled 5,256 metric tons.
+Of this, 96% was recycled or resold, 2% was treated by incineration and 2% was disposed of via secure landfill.
+In 2014, 9 new product families were added to our remanufacturing and resale operations.
+The overall number of Alcatel-Lucent product families under the current remanufacturing/resale process has grown from 45 in 2008 to 103 in 2014.

-Telecommunication networks operated by our customers employ significant amounts of batteries to maintain the required backup power to run a stable network.
-Alcatel-Lucent has a battery maintenance, installation and removal, transportation and recycling program across the United States to ensure these batteries are properly managed and recycled.
-The goal is to enable customers to manage potentially harmful chemicals from lead-acid batteries from entering the nation’s waste stream and instead be available to be used again in new batteries.
-Alcatel-Lucent recycled 3,752.6 metric tons of lead-acid batteries from customers’ networks in 2013, resulting in the recovery of 2,626.8 metric tons of lead for use in the manufacture of new batteries.
+Telecommunication networks operated by our customers employ significant amounts of batteries to maintain the backup power required to run a stable network.
+Alcatel-Lucent operates battery maintenance, installation, and removal, as well as transportation and recycling program across the United States to ensure the batteries in its equipment are properly managed and recycled.
+The goal of this program is to enable customers to prevent potentially harmful chemicals from lead-acid batteries from entering the waste stream and instead making them available to be used again in new batteries.
+Alcatel-Lucent recycled 980.6 metric tons of lead-acid batteries from customers’ networks in 2014, resulting in the recovery of 686.4 metric tons of lead for use in the manufacture of new batteries.

-In 2013, 97% of 7,463 metric tons of electronic waste was recycled or resold, 1.3% was treated by incineration and 1.7% was disposed of via secure landfill.
+5,583 metric tons (96%) of electronic waste was recycled or resold, 2% was treated by incineration and 2% was disposed of via secure landfill.